andrewchambers/p2pkgs/doc/packaging.md

 # Packaging

-Writing a package is relatively simple and follows a few basic steps...
+## Basic packaging steps

-- Create a fetch file linking the source code.
+- Create a fetch file describing the source code.
 - Create a build-deps file listing the build dependencies.
 - Create a run-deps file listing the runtime dependencies.
 - Create a build file that actually builds and installs the package.
+- Add the fetch files to an ipfs mirror and the mirror lists.

 ## Package Files

+Each package consists of a few files described in this section.

-## build
+### build

 A script run inside the build sandbox that must build the package and install it into the staging directory $DESTDIR.